gwDistSys15/dist-sys-exercises/lec-3/discovery/README.md

 ```

 Then you can add conversion servers to it.
 Multi-line messages are
 supported!
 I have created several input files for ease of use.
+You can
+of course, type each line from the input test files separately in
+telnet or nc.

 Example:
 ```
 >cat input-02.txt